Forillon National Park: Activities and sights

 Activities at interpretation sites bring visitors to learn more about human and natural life in the Forillon peninsula.
 The Grande-Grave National Heritage Site attests to the way of life of fishing families.
 The Hyman Store features collections of articles that were sold at the time, and the store "owners" tell tales of thriving fisheries industry.
 Close by, the pedestrian walk "Une Tournée dans les Parages" brings visitors around houses, fields and agricultural and commercial installations from the beginning of the twentieth century.
 Along the shores, whale watching is available.

 Forillon encloses the site of Fort Péninsule, near the Penouille beach.
 This fortification was built during World War II to protect the Gaspé bay, as was Fort Prével on the other side of the bay; had Germany conquered all of Europe, these forts would have sheltered British warships seeking refuge from German submarines.
 Visitors today can enter a tunnel to see cannon in place since that time.

+The International Appalachian Trail passes through this park, ending at the peninsula's easternmost point, Cap Gaspé.